ABC Environmental Contracting Services

 The Costs of Asbestos Removal in St. Louis

-May 09, 2023
+May 9, 2023

 Hamza Hussain

 Decades ago, home builders used asbestos in construction since the material possesses high fire resistance, making it an ideal building material.
 Today, many of those homes still stand, and the asbestos used to build them remains as well.
-Recognized as a harmful substance today, asbestos removal tops most homeowners’ lists of necessary house refurbishment.
+Recognized as a harmful substance today, asbestos removal in St. Louis tops most homeowners’ lists of necessary house refurbishment.

 Many homeowners don’t know the cost of removing asbestos from houses or how much work goes into the removal.
 Below, St. Louis’s top environmental contracting company shares the reasons that asbestos removal can cost hundreds, if not thousands, of dollars.